oasdflkjo/book/README.md

-just a draft on current toughts on embedded systems and what i would have know 3 years ago
+just a draft on current toughts on embedded systems and what I could have know 3 years ago